boss26649561/AngularLabs/README.md

 # Assignment2
+# For testing
+Externally facing tests -> npm test in server folder
 # Describe the layout of your git repository and the approach you took for version control.

 Layout of the Git repository is a standard Angular project setup for all the front end code and the backend code is in the server folder run via express.
 Approach for version control is by consistent commits every time a set of function is complete.